act-rules/act-rules.github.io/_rules/SC2-4-4+2-4-9+4-1-2-link-has-name.md

 ## Accessibility Support

-For `area` elements that have a `href` attribute, but are not nested inside a `map` element, there seem to be differences between browsers and assistive technology on whether the `area` is considered [included in the accessibility tree](#included-in-the-accessibility-tree) or not.
+For `area` elements that have a `href` attribute, but are not nested inside a `map` element, there are differences between browsers and assistive technology on whether the `area` is considered [included in the accessibility tree](#included-in-the-accessibility-tree) or not.

 ## Background